openlookeng/hetu-core/hetu-docs/en/admin/properties.md

 > -   **Type:** `duration`
 > -   **Default value:** `10m` (10 minutes)
 >
-> This property defines the maxinum amount of time for the system to wait until all tasks are successfully restored.
+> This property defines the maximum amount of time for the system to wait until all tasks are successfully restored.
 If any task is not ready within this timeout, then the recovery attempt is considered a failure, and the query will try to resume from an earlier snapshot if available.
 >
 > This can also be specified on a per-query basis using the `snapshot_retry_timeout` session property.